Grounded in the witness of Christ, we stand in solidarity with those affected by mining.

 What You Can Do

-- Participate in Open for Justice—a campaign of United Church partner the Canadian Network on Corporate Accountability (CNCA).
-Join the call for an independent Human Rights Ombudsperson to hold Canadian mining companies responsible for their overseas operations.
+- Participate in Human Rights and Accountability: NON-NEGOTIABLE—a campaign of United Church partner the Canadian Network on Corporate Accountability (CNCA).
+This is a people and planet first approach to business that calls on companies to be responsible for the impacts of their overseas operations.

-- View KAIROS Canada’s 2011 video Remember the Land (above), featuring global ecumenical voices offering rich theological reflections on mining.
-Use its study guide to help frame group discussion and plans for action.
-These resources are available for free download from KAIROS Canada’s website.
+- View KAIROS Canada’s 2011 video Remember the Land (above), featuring global ecumenical voices offering theological reflections on mining.

-- Connect with United for Mining Justice, a network of United Church people and allies working for just extractive-sector laws and advocating for an accountable Canadian mining industry.
+- Connect with United for Mining Justice on Facebook.
+This network of United Church people and allies is working for just extractive-sector laws and advocating for an accountable Canadian mining industry.

 Key Terms and Concepts